 - Green space

 - Indigenous communities

 Click a link in the list above to jump to that topic on this page.

-Vulnerability to climate change will increase if stresses are repetitious and continuous (as anticipated) and can be amplified if the stresses occur in combination and if they occur too frequently to allow recuperation.
+Vulnerability to climate change will increase if stresses are repetitious and continuous (as anticipated).
+It is further amplified if the stresses occur in combination and if they occur too frequently to allow recuperation.
 (1)

 Cities usually have greater adaptive capacity than rural communities because of their communication and transportation infrastructures.
 Cities also have better economic reserves and emergency response capacities, and tend to have greater political influence.

 The primary climate impacts of concern for cities on the Prairies are:

 Weather events that bring high amounts of precipitation in a short time may become more frequent (2).
 These events may overburden municipal and individual drain and sewage systems.
 Therefore, it may be necessary to review the capacity of these systems to perform during rain-induced floods.

 If this precipitation comes in the winter, it may tax snow removal capacities and budgets.
 It may also affect the capacity of some structures to support the load of snow.

 Projected increases in the magnitude and frequency of drought will certainly have an impact on water supply and place an emphasis on water efficiency initiatives.